Sara-Broad/knexBooksApp/README.md

 # knexBooksApp

-This app uses Postgres with Knex.js
+This app uses Postgres and Node with Knex.js